 In Submission Notes provide any additional details or information you think may assist us in while processing and negotiating your agreement.

-To expedite the review process of proposals that include Intellectual PropertyIntellectual Property means a work or invention that is the result of creativity, such as a manuscript or design, to which one has rights and for which one may apply for a patent, copyright, or trademark. issues, an advance copy of the agreement should be sent to OSR who will forward it to the appropriate office (i.e., University Counsel, Office of Technology Development) for review and identification of issues requiring negotiation with the sponsor.
+To expedite the review process of proposals that include Intellectual PropertyIntellectual Property means a work or invention that is the result of creativity, such as a manuscript or design, to which one has rights and for which one may apply for a patent, copyright, or trademark. issues, an advance copy of the agreement should be sent to OSR who will forward it to the appropriate office (i.e., University Counsel, JT — Please confirm this is now linked properly Office of Technology Commercialization) for review and identification of issues requiring negotiation with the sponsor.
 Upon completion of the negotiations and legal review, OSR will provide copies of the agreement to the Development Office when appropriate and fulfill its reporting requirements to UNC General Administration.

 Proposals are to be submitted with all required documentation.
 Please refer to the appropriate office’s guidelines: